geerteltink/geert.elt.ink/src/notes/2014-11-10-using-sismo-as-your-local-continuous-integration-server.md

 ## Notifications

-Ofcourse you want notifications with the test results.
+Of course you want notifications with the test results.
 Growl for Windows is supported by default in Sismo.
 However I couldn't get it working.
 I think I needed to register Sismo with growl but I decided I didn't want to use an extra service anyway.
 I'm using nodejs a lot and it has a nice notification system (`node-notifier`).
-It integrates with the windoews 10 notification center and enables you to send notifications from the console whenever needed.
+It integrates with the windows 10 notification center and enables you to send notifications from the console whenever needed.
 So it's perfect to integrate it into a custom notification class.

 ```php
 <?php